sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 </p>

 The goal of the technique is to achieve the quantum circuit that provides the **best accuracy** on test data, as well as the **smallest ansatz size**.
 Since the objective of the fitness function is the test accuracy, we force the circuits-solution to be robust and to **avoid overfitting effects, being quantum classifiers with a high generalization power**.

-### Evolutionary Quantum Classifier Searching Technqiue
-* Firstly, quantum gates H, CNOT and parameterized in the X,Y,Z axes with 4 associated angles are pre-coded to binary code.
-Each gate is coded into 5 bits, being the first 3 bits for gate selection and the last 2 bits for angle if necessary.
-During the process, binary strings (individuals) are created, which will encode for a specific ansatz.
-* This circuit will later be used to fit the QSVM with the traininig data.
-Once the model with the encoded individual is obtained, a prediction is made on the test data, thus calculating the accuracy with respect to the ground truth.
-One of the objectives of the multiobjetive genetic algorithm is maximizing this metric, thus achieving high success rates and with the power of generalisation due to the fact that the accuracy that is maximized is calculated with respect to predictions for a partition of data not previously seen by the model (test data).
-* At the same time, the number of gates of the quantum feature map is calculated, penalizing doubly the entangling operators due to a higher computational cost.
-The best individuals are kept in the Pareto front.

 Taking into account the ansatz size, our goal is to minimize it as much as possible in order to have solutions that avoid expressivity problems.
 This is possible because we code identity gates, which allows the **possibility of eliminating gates, layers and even reduce the number of qubits in the circuits**.